-Cairns is one of Australia’s biggest adventure sports capitals, and there is a long list of things to do to get your adrenaline pumping and tick off more than just a few bucket list experiences.
-Here are 5 reasons why you should visit Cairns next time you’re in Australia…
+Visit Cairns Australia – Cairns is one of Australia’s biggest adventure sports capitals, and there is a long list of things to do to get your adrenaline pumping and tick off more than just a few bucket list experiences.

 North Queensland is one of many wine regions in Australia, but what sets them apart is that you won’t find your standard Chardonnay or Shiraz there, because the winemakers are instead looking towards the use of tropical fruits to create their wine.

 Rather than vineyards, you will find fruit orchards with mangos, bananas, passion fruit and pineapples.

 Cairns is known as the world’s first tropical fruit wine region, and it’s well worth a visit to try their unique wines and liqueurs.

 Cairns is the gateway to the Great Barrier Reef and many choose to base themselves in the city and take trips and tours from there.

 Even those who don’t base themselves there and arrange Cairns holiday packages, still often go to Cairns first as the tour operators often offer tours to the Great Barrier Reef that are cheaper than elsewhere in the country.

 Tip: Whether you’re going snorkelling or diving, the smaller dive boats provide the best experiences.